 Do not purchase fish taken from the reef.
 This industry destroys reef habitats worldwide.
 Always ask the origin of a fish before you make a purchase, and buy only farmed fish.
 Please let the store know how you feel about the wild caught ones- they belong on the reef.

+Be aware of the seafood you eat.
 Seafood collection methods can be unhealthy to sea life, their habitat, and to human health.
 Common wild seafood-capturing methods often lead to unsustainable harvests and kill a lot of by-catch (turtles, dolphins, etc.).
 Levels of mercury from run off and dumped pollution are ingested and concentrated in some species, and they have become poisonous (such as swordfish and some tuna).
 The Monterey Bay Aquarium has a guide of what is sustainably caught and safe to eat (click here).